pkriengsiri/whats-in-the-box/README.md

 # What's in the Box?
- An application for tracking the context of boxes packed for household moving and storage projects
+ An application for tracking the content of boxes packed for household moving and storage projects

 ## Purpose

-This Repository is used to develop and display a moving box content application that allows the user to name and create a list of contents converted into a printable QR label.
+This repository is used to develop and display a moving box content application that allows the user to name and create a list of contents converted into a printable QR label.
 Furthermore, the user can scan the code with their phone's camera app and be taken to a link displaying their box content and search for the nearest charity organizations.

 ### Technologies
 * HTML
 * JavaScript
 * jQuery
-* qrcode.js jQuery Library
+* qrcode.js Library
 * CSS
 * Bootrap CSS Framework
 * Font Awesome Icon Toolkit